 Google Lens is already on your phone.
-It's free, built by Google, and works in seconds.
+It is free, built by Google, and works in seconds.
 So why do millions of people still search for a way to translate a photo without it?
-Because Google Lens was not built for everything.
-And for the tasks where it struggles, scanning documents, uploading screenshots, private files, and devices without Google apps, a browser-based photo translator does the job faster and more privately.

 What Each Tool Actually Does